Morrin Law Office

 - Truck maintenance records

-- Drug and alcohol records for the truck driver
+- Truck driver’s drug and alcohol records

-- Photographs of the wreck and your injuries
+- Images or videos of your injuries

 - Police collision reports

 It is important to have evidential proof indicating that the truck driver, driving company, or other party was negligent and caused the accident due to the negligent behavior, which resulted in your injuries.

 Kentucky Statute Section 413.125 explains that the statute of limitations—or allotted time for filing a personal injury claim—is two years from the date of the truck accident, or from the date of the determined injury.

 Keep in mind that you should always file as soon as possible.
 Waiting longer to file a personal injury claim can result in loss of evidence or witness statements.
 Although the statute has a two-year limit, waiting that long can result in your case getting barred.
 That means you would be unable to pursue a personal injury claim.
 Contact Morrin Law Firm as soon as possible to discuss your case details and begin working on your personal injury claim.

 Filing for Wrongful Death After a Truck Accident